 Close Quarters Battles (CQB) requires players to wear full face protection as the risk for being shot at very close range is extremely high.
 For this reason most players will dress in full coverage clothing, adopt additional head and chest protection and occasionally additional padding.

 If you are hiring gear from Apocalypse Airsoft, you will be furnished with a goggles and full face mask.
 We recommend wearing a beanie, hat or hoody if you are concerned about head shots.

 Don’t see the answer you are looking for?
 Ask us and our friendly team will get back to you with more information.

 Brilliant for birthday parties, stag parties, leaving parties or any reason you have for running around blasting your friends and family.
-Gift Vouchers can be redeemed on this site for Group Bookings.
+Contact us about a personalised Gift Vouvher.

 Think Airsoft is so awesome you want to do it all the time?
 Of course you do!
 Talk to one of our local clubs about their regular games.